Babbe03/prof-web/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-I am the author of this website, and a Swede who is trying to survive the Nashville heat. :Sweden: :US:
+I am the author of this website, and a Swede who is trying to survive the Nashville heat. :sweden: :us:

 What you are reading is my final project for my Educational Psychology class, PSY-PC 2600, at Vanderbilt University, taught by Professor Leigh Scheer.